dushyant-fire/dushyant-fire.github.io/cv.md

 ## Currently

-I currently work as a Post-Doctoral Reseasrcher at UL's Fire Safety Research Institute (FSRI) in Columbia, Maryland.
+I currently work as a Post-Doctoral Researcher at UL's Fire Safety Research Institute (FSRI) in Columbia, Maryland.
 I am involved in multiple projects requiring application and assessment of Fire Dynamics Simulator (FDS), a Large Eddy Simulation (LES) code.
 I simulate life-size experiments performed by UL FSRI to investigate the robustness of several sub-models used in FDS.
-I am also involved in data analysis of large-scale experiments to derive sceintific-based improvement of understanding hazards in such scnearios and provide tactical considerations for firefighting.
+I am also involved in data analysis of large-scale experiments to derive scientific-based improvement of understanding hazards in such scnearios and provide tactical considerations for firefighting.

+***

 ## Education